apache/shardingsphere/docs/document/content/features/governance/management/registry-center.en.md

 ## Data Structure in Registry Center

-The registry center can create running node of database access object under `state` in defined name space, to distinguish different database access instances, including `instances` and `datasources` nodes.
+The registry center can create running node of database access object under `state` in defined namespace, to distinguish different database access instances, including `instances` and `datasources` nodes.

 ```
 instances